aurelienlt/react-form-array-hooks/readme.md

 - Use `item.meta` to read the metadata of an item.
 - Call `setMeta` to set a specific field of the metadata to one item.
 - Call `setMetas` to set a specific field of the metadata for all the items.
+- Use `item.duplicated` to show if the map key is duplicated
+- Use `item.ignored` to show if the item is ignored because duplicated

 <details>
 <summary>Show example code</summary>